wretched.computer

 Anyway, back to the process of convincing GCN to render something.
 The long and short of it is this:

-1. You submit your model’s data to the GPU.
-The Flipper GPU allows each of your model’s vertices to contain up to 12 attributes: 1 position, 1 normal, 2 colors, and 8 texture coordinates.
+1. You submit your model’s data to the GPU in the form of vertex attribute buffers.
+The Flipper GPU allows each of your model’s vertices to contain up to 12 attributes: 1 position, 1 normal, 2 colors, and 8 texture coordinates, in that order.

-• In addition to telling the GPU which of these attributes you’re using, you also need to describe their format: e.g. whether the numbers are f32s, or integer types like u8, s16, etc. Importantly, for an integer type, you can also declare a number of fractional bits, which provides a way of encoding fixed-point (as opposed to floating-point) numbers.
+• Importantly, for integer types, you can also declare a number of fractional bits, which provides a way of encoding fixed-point (as opposed to floating-point) numbers.
 We’ll explore this in more detail later.

 A return to the cube